Impact of rotation on the amplitude of acoustic modes in solar-like stars: Insights from hydrodynamical simulations: Eddy-time correlation function

 To estimate $u_k$ from the simulations used in this work, we use the same method as in \citet{Belkacem2009} and calculate it from the power spectrum of the velocities computed in the convection zone of our simulations.
 The kinetic energy spectrum $E(\ell)$ is defined following \citet{Samadi2003} as

 with $\tilde{\vel}_p$ the component $p = \{r, \theta\}$ of the velocity decomposed on the basis of spherical harmonics and $\AvgT{.}$ is a time average as defined in Eq. \eqref{eq:avgT}.
 As in \citet{Belkacem2009}, we do not include the density in the kinetic energy spectrum in order to compare with their results.
 The kinetic energy spectrum $E(\ell) = E(r_0,\ell)$ measured in the non-rotating simulation at $r=0.9 R_{\rm star}$ is shown in Fig. \ref{fig:KEspec}.
-Globally, its shape is not well approximated by a power law, but locally it may be.
-In addition, its shape is very similar to the one obtained by \citet{Belkacem2009} and \citet{Alvan2014} for their kinetic energy spectra computed with the same method.
+The top panel shows the kinetic energy spectrum computed using $\vel_r$ and $\vel_{\theta}$, the radial and latitudinal components of the velocity respectively, and the bottom panel using only $\vel_r$.
+The two power spectra are similar at large angular degrees, but differ at low degrees.
+There is much less power in large scales, i.e. low $\ell$, in radial motions.
+One possible explanation is that this difference is related to mean flows in the simulations.
+If we examine the overall shape of the power spectra, we see that they are not well represented by a power-law distribution, although this may be the case locally.
+In addition, this shape is very similar to the one obtained by \citet{Belkacem2009} and \citet{Alvan2014} for their kinetic energy spectra computed with the same method.
 We find that the kinetic energy spectra are maximum for $\ell$ = 21, 30, 24, 33 and 42 in the $\Omega =$ 0, 1, 3, 5 and 8 $\Omega_{\odot}$ case, respectively.
-This confirms the decrease in horizontal convective scales predicted by R-LMT \citep{Stevenson1979, Bessila2025}.
+By estimating the horizontal length scale of convective eddies as $l_{\rm h} \sim k_{\rm h}^{-1}$, with $k_{\rm h} = \sqrt{\ell(\ell+1)}/r$, our results suggest that larger rotation rate corresponds to smaller horizontal convective length scale.
+This is coherent with the decrease of the characteristic horizontal length scale of convection with increasing rotation rate predicted by R-MLT \citep{Stevenson1979, Bessila2025} and measured in simulations \citep{Brown2008, deVries2023}.
+This decrease is related to the deformation of convective eddies by the Coriolis force.

 We also introduce the kinetic energy spectrum as a function of the frequency $\nu$

 with $P[\hat{\rm v}_p^2]$ the power spectrum the of component $p$ of the velocity as introduced in Sect. \ref{sec:pmodes_ampl}.
 Then, as in \citet{Samadi2003a} and \citet{Belkacem2009}, we decompose $E(r,\ell,\nu) $ as